kraken05doo/BBN-dice-simulation/README.md

 # BBN-dice-simulation
 Dice simulation program for BBN (a VTR game)

+Note: This program has a few issues which haven't been fixed, it doesn't entirely accurately simulate BBN roles

 Code written by kraken05doo, licensed under GNU GPL v3.0

 ## How to use